 Please use your most frequently monitored email address and provide your personal cell phone number so Mayo can connect with you as quickly as possible.

 What patients are eligible to receive convalescent plasma in this protocol?

-The protocol requires the patient family member to consent to receiving plasma from someone who has recovered from COVID-19.
-Their plasma has substances that could improve chances of recovery.
-Only hospitalized patients referred by their health care provider will participate in this protocol.
+The protocol requires the patient family member to consent to their family member receiving plasma from someone who has recovered from COVID-19.
+The plasma has substances that could improve chances of recovery.
+Only hospitalized patients referred by their health care provider can participate in this protocol.

 Hospitalized patients are eligible to receive convalescent plasma if:

 - They have laboratory-confirmed or clinically suspected diagnosis of infection with severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), the virus that causes COVID-19